rvanmaanen/rvanmaanen.github.io/_posts/2022-07-04-In-Depth-Code-Analysis-with-NDepend.md

 ## Installation

 Like many other software, leave your contact information to download NDepend.
 I don't like this, but it's not a big deal to me.
-Them just unzip the downloaded file into a directory, because if you want you can just use NDepend without installing anything, nice!
+Then just unzip the downloaded file into a directory, because if you want you can just use NDepend without installing anything, nice!
 You get a 14-day free evaluation to test NDepend, so it's easy to give it a try.

 At this point you have a few options: